shoeffner/pandoc-source-exec/example/example.md

     it from `python` which defaults to `python3`.
 Can be overwritten by specifying `cmd=`.

+`.hideimports`
+~ Hides import statements in output.
+Currently only supported for Python.

 ## Supported languages

 To be used with `runas=`, if it does not already match the language identifier: